Which of Your Ideas Should Be Free vs. Paid Content?

 I’ve discovered that even with lots of free content, my audience still buys paid information products, because it’s more thoughtfully organized than the free stuff.

-For example, the chapters of all of my books are freely available on my blog and social media, if you were willing to go through years of my videos & posts.
+For example, the chapters of all of my books are freely available on my blog and social media, if you were willing to go through years of my posts.

-However, in my books, you get them in an organized, edited format.
+However, in my books, you get them in a sequenced and edited format.

 Many others also do this.
-Prolific content creators Seth Godin and Gary Vaynerchuk sell books that are essentially a curated collection of their best free content.
+Prolific content creators such as Seth Godin and Alex Hormozi sell books that are essentially a curated collection of their best free content.
 And their books sell very well.

-There are people like Seth, Gary, and me in every industry, including yours.
+There are people like this in every industry, including yours.

-The more free, good content you create and distribute online, the more people discover you and will buy your books or courses.
+The more free, good content you create and distribute online, the more people discover you and will buy your books and courses.

 Keep your free content “white belt”

-Think of a martial arts dojo.
-In any given beginner (white belt) class, you see a few dedicated “black belt” students practicing the same basic moves… except that the black belts are practicing at a deeper, more nuanced level.
+Picture a martial arts dojo.
+In a typical beginner (white belt) class, you’ll often spot a few dedicated black belt students practicing the same basic moves.
+The difference?
+The black belts are exploring these moves at a deeper, more nuanced level.

-Advanced students know how important the basics are, and therefore, they review them frequently.
+Advanced students know how important the basics are, and they review them frequently.

 Therefore, make most of your free content “white belt” because even “black belt” audience members will appreciate beginner’s content.
-They will notice the deeper nuances than what beginners see.
+They’ll notice deeper nuances than what beginners see.

-In regards to your “black belt” content — the more in-depth, complex, or difficult knowledge — keep them in your paid courses, workshops, and books.
+In regards to your “black belt” content — the more in-depth, complex, or difficult knowledge — keep them in your books, workshops, and paid courses.

-Once students have paid something, they are more ready to get serious and invest the required energy to parse and understand your more detailed or advanced material.
+Once students have paid something, they’re more ready to get serious and invest the required energy to parse and understand your more detailed or advanced material.

 Zoomed-out Map or a Fun Small Section

-A zoomed out map gives them a quick overview of the landscape, compared to where they are (their current problems, issues, situation, challenges, yearnings) versus where they want to go (their dreams achieved, their challenges overcome.)
+A zoomed out map gives them a quick overview of the landscape, illustrating where they are (their current problems, issues, situation, challenges, yearnings) compared to where they want to go (their dreams achieved, their challenges overcome.)

 Sometimes, however, you may want to give, for free, a fun small section of the map, a popular part of town, for example, with some detail but keeping it easy to consume.

-Your premium content, however, is the comprehensive and detailed map that connects everything together, and leaves no question about how to get from point A to B, including the helpful detours they might take, what they need to prepare for the journey, the pitfalls to avoid, etc.
+Your premium content, however, is the comprehensive and detailed map that connects everything together, and leaves no question about how to get from point A to B, including the helpful detours they might take, what they need to prepare for the journey, the pitfalls to avoid, and so on.

-And your 1–1 services?
-It can be like the GPS that leads them in a customized way.
+If you offer 1–1 services, this can be the GPS that leads them in a customized way.

 Free = What and Why.
 Paid = How.